just-kiss-it/u_will/blog/_posts/2020-04-01-april-fool.md

 #### So, where are we now?
 Is there anything we can learn from **non-duality** maybe?
 [Trika Rahasya](https://richardalanmiller.com/trika-rahasya-the-secrets-of-kashmir-shaivism/)?

+#### Or maybe the Western Mystery Traditions?

+> {% include blue.html %} "***None, breathed the light, faint & faery, of the stars, and two.
+For I am divided for love's sake, for the chance of union.***" ~ [Verses 28 & 29 of Chapter 1 from Liber AL vel Legis sub figura CCXX as delivered by XCIII = 418 to DCLXVI]

 I'm big on polarity.
 But the poles on *this* magnet cancel each other out!
 One might say there really is no unity, or oneness at all!
 But of course **'one'** ***would*** say that!
 One might also say that we need **Balanced Polarity** -- **The TAO**.
 Male & Female energies, one might call them.
 One might say that we, as humans, should not be at war with each other -- but *who* defines what the struggle is?
 What looks like violence to some looks like lovemaking to others. **Is *everything* a matter of perspective?** Are we nothing but reflections of the whole?
 Are we just a viewpoint?

 ### If the Universe is Infinite, then the Center is Everywhere.